 Step 2: Pick Up the Beat

-To play music, you need to know its meter, the beat you use when dancing, clapping or tapping your foot along with a song.
-When reading music, the meter is presented similar to a fraction, with a top number and a bottom number, we call this the song’s time signature.
-The top number tells you how many beats to a measure, the space of staff in between each vertical line (called a bar).
-The bottom number tells you the note value for a single beat, the pulse your foot taps along with while listening.
+To play music, you need to know its meter, the beat you use when dancing, clapping, or tapping your foot along with a song.
+When reading music, the meter is presented similar to a fraction, with a top number and a bottom number.
+We call this the song’s time signature.
+The top number tells you how many beats are in a measure, the space between each vertical line (called a bar).
+The bottom number tells you the note value (the length) of each beat.

-Let’s look again at the above examples, notice that even though the 4/4 time signature in “Twinkle, Twinkle Little Star” calls for 4 beats per bar, there aren’t 4 notes in the second bar?
-That’s because you have two quarter notes and one half note, which added together equal 4 beats.
+Let’s look again at the above examples.
+Notice that even though the 4/4 time signature in “Twinkle, Twinkle Little Star” calls for four beats per bar, there aren’t four notes in the second bar.
+That’s because you have two quarter notes and one half note, which added together equal four beats.

-In addition to your note values and time signature, the last piece to feeling the rhythm is knowing your tempo or beats per minute.
+In addition to your note values and time signature, the last piece to feeling the rhythm is knowing your tempo, defined by the beats per minute.
 Tempo tells you how fast or slow a piece is intended to be played, and often is shown at the top of a piece of sheet music.
-A tempo of, say 60 BPM (beats per minute) would mean you’d play 60 of the signified notes every minute or a single note every second.
-Likewise, a tempo of 120 would double the speed at 2 notes every second.
-You may also see Italian words like “Largo,” “Allegro” or “Presto” at the top of your sheet music, which signifies common tempos.
-Musicians use a tool, called a metronome, to help them keep tempo while practicing a new piece.
-Click here to see an online metronome tool, and click on the circles next to the BPM values to see how a tempo can speed up and slow down.
+For example, a tempo of 60 BPM (beats per minute) means you play 60 of the signified notes every minute or a single note every second.
+Likewise, a tempo of 120 doubles the speed to two notes every second.
+You may also see Italian words like “Largo,” “Allegro,” or “Presto” at the top of your sheet music, which signifies common tempos.
+Musicians use a tool called a metronome to help them keep tempo while practicing a new piece.
+Click here to see an online metronome tool and click on the circles next to the BPM values to see how a tempo can speed up and slow down.

 Step 3: Play a Melody

-Congratulations, you’re almost on your way to reading music!
-First, let’s look at scales.
-A scale is made of eight consecutive notes, for example, the C major scale is composed of C, D, E, F, G, A, B, C. The interval between the first note of your C major scale and the last is an example of an octave.
-The C major scale is very important to practice since once you have the C scale down, the other major scales will start to fall into place.
-Each of the notes of a C major scale corresponds with a white key on your keyboard.
-Here’s how a C major scale looks on a staff and how that corresponds to the keys on your keyboard:
+Congratulations, you’re almost on your way to reading sheet music!
+Next, let’s look at scales.
+A scale is made of eight consecutive notes.
+For example, the C major scale is composed of C, D, E, F, G, A, B, C. The interval between the first note of the C major scale and the last is an example of an octave.
+We recommend practicing the C major scale as much as possible, since knowing it makes it easier to learn the other major scales.
+Each of the notes of the C major scale corresponds with a white key on your keyboard.
+Here’s how the C major scale looks on a staff and how that corresponds to the keys on your keyboard:

-You’ll notice that as the notes ascend the staff, and move to the right on your keyboard, the pitch of the notes gets higher.
-But, what about the black keys?
+Notice that as the notes ascend the staff, and move to the right on your keyboard, the pitch of the notes become higher.
+But what about the black keys?
 Musically, whole tones, or whole steps between the note letters, would limit the sounds we’re able to produce on our instruments.
 Let’s consider the C major scale you just learned to play.
-The distance between the C and the D keys in your C scale is a whole step, however, the distance between the E and the F keys in your C scale is a half step.
+The distance between the C and the D keys in the C scale is a whole step.
+However, the distance between the E and the F keys in the C scale is a half-step.
 Do you see the difference?
 The E and the F keys don’t have a black key in between them, thus they’re just a half step away from one another.
-Every major scale you’ll play on a keyboard has the same pattern, whole-whole-half-whole-whole-whole-half.
-There are many other types of scales, each with unique sounds, like minor scales, modal scales and more that you’ll come across later on, but for now, let’s focus just on major scales and the major scale pattern.
+Every major scale has the same pattern: whole-whole-half-whole-whole-whole-half.
+There are many other types of scales, each with unique sounds, like minor scales, modal scales, and more that you’ll come across later.
+For now, let’s focus only on major scales and the major scale pattern.
 Look at the C major scale again on the keyboard below.

 There’s one more symbol to learn regarding semitones, and that’s the natural, denoted by a ♮.
 If a note is sharp or flat, that sharp or flat extends throughout the measure, unless there’s a natural symbol.
 A natural cancels a sharp or flat within a measure or a song.
 Here’s what playing C to E would look like with natural symbols.

-Finally, in order to read music, you’ll need to understand key signatures.
-You actually already know one key signature, the key of C!
-The C major scale you learned above was in the key of C. Scales are named after their tonic, the preeminent note within the scale, and the tonic determines what key you play in.
+The last key to learning how to read music is understanding key signatures.
+As an example, the C major scale you learned above was in the key of C. Scales are named after their tonic, the preeminent note within the scale, and the tonic determines what key you play in.
 You can start a major scale on any note, so long as you follow the whole-whole-half-whole-whole-whole-half pattern.
-Now, following that pattern in keys other than the key of C will require you to use sharps and flats.
+Following that pattern in keys other than the key of C will require you to use sharps and flats.
 Since that’s the case, we place the sharps or flats for your song’s key signature right before the meter, after the clef, on your sheet music.
-That tells you to maintain those sharps or flats throughout the music unless of course there’s a natural symbol to override it.
-You will begin to recognize the key signatures of pieces based on what sharps or flats are shown.
+That tells you to maintain those sharps or flats throughout the music unless there’s a natural symbol to override it.
+You will begin to recognize the key signatures of pieces based on which sharps or flats are shown.
 Here’s a quick glimpse at some key signatures using sharps and flats:

-We hope you’re excited to start reading music!
-In order to help you along on your musical journey, we’ve created a few FREE tools to start practicing with.
+The steps above are a great place to start as you learn to read music.
+To help you along on your musical journey, we’ve also created a few free tools to begin practicing with.

-First, we’re offering you a FREE Beginner Notes download!
-Click here for the sheet music to “Mary Had a Little Lamb,” just add the free song to your cart and proceed through checkout to claim your copy, and be sure to take a look at our huge Beginner Notes sheet music assortment, all of which you’ll be able to play using the steps above.
-Play popular hits like the Star Wars Theme, “Let It Go” from ‘Frozen’, or “Hallelujah” by Leonard Cohen, just to name a few.
-We’re adding NEW Beginner Notes daily, so be sure to check back often and learn to play all your favorite songs!
+First, download a free arrangement of “Mary Had a Little Lamb.”
+Just add the song to your cart and proceed through checkout.
+For more variety, check out the rest of our sheet music for beginners, all of which you’ll be able to play using the steps above.
+Play popular hits like the Star Wars Theme, “Let It Go” from ‘Frozen’, “Hallelujah” by Leonard Cohen, and more.
+We’re adding new Beginner Notes daily, so be sure to check back often and learn to play all your favorite songs!

-We’ve also created a handy guide for lettering the keys on your keyboard or piano.
-Download your Keyboard Note Guide here, to print, fold and place on your keyboard.
+We’ve also created a helpful guide for lettering the keys on your keyboard or piano.
+Download your Keyboard Note Guide here to print, fold, and place on your keyboard.
 Once you become familiar with the keys, you can easily remove it and continue to strengthen your note-reading skills.
-For those who don’t have access to a keyboard, you can download a free keyboard app for your iPad here, or a free Android keyboard app here.